 How to Clean Dentures to Prevent Infection (Complete System)

 Most denture-related infections start from improper cleaning — either the denture isn’t cleaned thoroughly, or the mouth isn’t cleaned at all.
-This guide outlines the infection-prevention routine that dentists recommend for all denture wearers.

 Step 1 — Clean Your Mouth Twice Daily